Louis Evans Jr.

+Louis Hadley Evans Jr. (June 20, 1926 – October 29, 2008) was an American Presbyterian church leader.

+Biography

-Louis Hadley Evans Jr. (June 20, 1926 in Wilmington, California – October 29, 2008 in Fresno, California), was a religious leader.
-He died of amyotrophic lateral sclerosis (Lou Gehrig's Disease) at his home in Fresno, California.
-Evans was one of four children of Marie Egly and the Rev. Louis Hadley Evans Sr., pastor of First Presbyterian Church of Hollywood.
-Louis graduated from Hollywood High School where he was A.S.B.
-President, before serving in the Navy during WWII.
+Evans was born in Wilmington, California, and was one of four children of Marie Egly and the Rev. Louis Hadley Evans Sr., pastor of First Presbyterian Church of Hollywood.
+Louis graduated from Hollywood High School where he was associated student body (ASB) president, before serving in the Navy during WWII.

+In 1947, he married Colleen Townsend, a Hollywood actress.

 Evans led the first World Deputation team to go out from Hollywood Presbyterian in June 1950.
-The early teams had the goal of taking the “message of Christ’s redeeming love to the war-weary students of Europe.”
+The early teams had the goal of taking the "message of Christ's redeeming love to the war-weary students of Europe."
 However, they were challenged by Corrie ten Boom: "The people of Europe do need to see the love and forgiveness of Christ.
-But the gospel team idea won’t work.
+But the gospel team idea won't work.
 You have not suffered as the people in Europe have suffered, so what right have you to speak?
 If you want to make a vital witness to the power of your faith, go to a city destroyed by American bombs.
 Identify with the people.
 Work with them.
 Eat what they eat.
 Sleep where they sleep.
 Maybe if you do it well enough and long enough, without compensation, they will hear what you have to say."
 The team was sponsored by the World Council of Churches with the task of rebuilding foundations of destroyed buildings in Germany and France.
-By the 1960s, the group was focused on East Germany and known as the “Berlin Fellowship.”
+By the 1960s, the group was focused on East Germany and known as the Berlin Fellowship.